-3.7 How Does an Employee Progress to a Higher "Job Model"?
+3.7 How does an Employee Progress to a Higher "Job Model"?

-Employees must obtain additional skills to progress to a higher "Job Model".
+Employees must obtain additional skills to progress to a higher level.

-To progress to a higher level an employee must have obtained all the skills nominated within the "Job Model" at their current level as well as all the skills nominated at a higher "Job Model" before advancing to that higher level.
+To progress to a higher level an employee must have obtained all the skills nominated within the "Job Model" at their current level as well as all the skills nominated at a higher level before advancing to that higher level.